-A few months ago I wrote about the significance of recent findings regarding the Toba super volcano in Indonesia (The Toba Super Eruption: A non-Flood Catastrophe – the Artifacts Say Yes).
-Briefly, I explained that the Toba volcano caldera produced the largest eruption in the past 100,000 years releasing an estimated 2800 cubic kilometers of ash into the atmosphere (for comparison, Mt.
-St. Helens released only 1 cubic kilometer of ash) which covered thousands of square miles.
-This catastrophic event had been hypothesized to have global climatic effects possibly even wiping out much of the human population in the northern hemisphere at the time.
-I reported before on studies of YTT (younger toba tuff) ash deposits in India which revealed the presence of human artifacts deposited below these YTT deposits providing very strong evidence that humans, possibly Neanderthals and/or modern humans, were indeed present in the region at the time of the eruption.
-Because that eruption has been dated to 74-80 thousand years ago it generated a lot of discussion in the literature about how widespread humans were prior to these epic event and what this event might have done to those populations.
-You can review more about these hypotheses and the challenges they present to young earth creationists in my prior post.
+The challenge to young-earth creationism becomes apparent when we consider the date of the eruption (74 thousand years as we will see below) and what the ash layers tell us about human history.
+I wrote about the YTT (younger toba tuff) ash deposits in India which have yielded artifacts deposited below these YTT deposits providing very strong evidence that humans, possibly Neanderthals and/or modern humans, were indeed present in the region at the time of the eruption.
+Because that eruption has been dated around 74 to 80 thousand years ago it generated a considerable discussion in the literature about how widespread humans were prior to these epic event and what this event might have done to those populations.
+You can learn more about these hypotheses and the challenges they present to young earth creationists in my prior post.

 What do ice cores have to do with a volcanic eruption in Indonesia?

-As an aside, in the Antarctica ice core ash/sulfates from the Krakatoa volcanic explosion in 1883 are found only 13 meters deep in the 3000 meter deep ice core.
+Notably, in an Antarctica ice core, ash/sulfates from the Krakatoa volcanic explosion in 1883 are found only 13 meters from the surface in the 3000 meter deep ice core.
 The Tapau volcanic explosion of year 186 is found 103 meters deep in the core (See this paper for data from other volcanoes from the past 4100 years: A 4100-year record of explosive volcanism from an east Antarctica Ice Core).
-What we see in the ice cores from both poles is that human recorded events from the past 4000 years are all found recorded in the ice cores in just the top 200 meters of what are 2000+ meter cores.
-The implications of this should be clear for young earth creationism and so I won’t pursue this any further here.
+What we observed in the ice cores from both poles is that catastrophic events that have occurred in recent human history from the past 4000 years are all found recorded in the ice cores in just the top 200 meters of what are 2000+ meter cores.
+The implications for the young-earth model of earth’s history should be obvious and so I won’t pursue this any further.

-The other notable factoid I gained from the Storey et al. 2012 paper in PNAS that further backs up my observations in my previous post is that not only are their human artifacts in India under the Toba ash but artifacts (stone tools) have also been found in Malaysia under the Toba ash.
-This extends the geographical region that modern humans or Neanderthals are known to have populated immediately before this super eruption occurred.
-Did they survive through this event or where these populations destroyed?
-That is a question that has generated considerable interest and is the reason that in the coming years I am sure that we will learn many more details about these populations as new sites are dug up and examined.
+The other notable factoid I gained from reading the Storey et al. 2012 paper in PNAS that further backs up my observations in my previous post is that not only are there human artifacts in India under the Toba ash but artifacts (stone tools) have also been found in Malaysia under the Toba ash.
+This extends the geographical region that modern humans or Neanderthals are known to have populated prior to the eruption of the Toba super volcano.
+Did those individuals survive through this event or were the destroyed populations destroyed?
+That is a question that has generated considerable interest and is the reason that in the coming years we are sure to learn of more discoveries such as these.

 Storey, M., R.G.
 Roberts, and M. saidein.
 2012.
 Astronomically calibrated 40Ar/39Ar age for the Toba supereruption and global synchronization of late Quaternary records.
 PNAS 2012 ; published ahead of print October 29, 2012,doi:10.1073/pnas.1208178109